amzn/selling-partner-api-docs/guides/en-US/use-case-guides/notifications-api-use-case-guide/notifications-use-case-guide-v1.md

 Use this workflow to receive the following notification types:

   - [BRANDED_ITEM_CONTENT_CHANGE](#branded_item_content_change).
-Sent whenever there is a change to the title, description, or bullet points for any ASIN that the selling partner has a brand relationship with.
+Sent whenever there is a change to the title, description, bullet points, or images, for any ASIN that the selling partner has a brand relationship with.

   - [ITEM_PRODUCT_TYPE_CHANGE](#item_product_type_change).
 Sent whenever there is a change to the product type name of any ASIN that the selling partner has a brand relationship with.